gvwilson/thirdbit/src/fiction/santas/index.md

 "There is that.
 You remember Kraken Claus?"
-Santa Greenwood shook himself like a very large dog and laid his ax across his knees, glaring at the ocean as if a billion liters of salt water could be intimidated.
+Santa Greenwood shook himself like a very large dog and laid his ax across his knees.
+He glared at the ocean
+as if a billion liters of salt water could be intimidated.

 Santa Hood hugged herself,
-teeth chattering.
+her teeth still chattering.
 "Don't you have something in your sack to keep you warm?"
 Finner asked,
-hoping the answers would be "yes" and "I have a spare".
+hoping the answer would be "yes" followed by "and I have a spare".

 But Santa Hood shook her head.
 "Used it a c-couple of m-missions ago."

 Santa Greenwood patted her shoulder.
 "Don't worry.
-We're okay for now."
+Somethin' will come along.
+Somethin' always does."

 As if on cue,
 a triangular gray fin sliced through the water beside them.
 "Is there a Santa Shark?"
-Finner asked weakly, hoping the answers would be "yes" and "it's actually very friendly".
+Finner asked weakly, hoping the answer would be "no", or if not,
+"yes, and it's very friendly".

 "I'm af-fraid so," Santa Hood said grimly, her teeth still chattering.
 "She takes everything she c-can and never g-gives *anything* back.
-Be c-careful with that!" she snapped as Santa Greenwood hefted his ax.
+Be c-careful with that thing!" she snapped as Santa Greenwood hefted his ax.

 "I'm bein' careful!"
 Santa Greenwood said,